csu-hci-projects/SP24-Music-Vs-No-Music-Effectiveness-On-Cognitive-Response-Time-And-Typing-Efficiency/README.md

 Using Python3.9, the package tkinter should already be installed.
-To run the program, the user should be in the folder called typingTest and call python3 class.py
+To run the program, the user should be in the folder called typingTest and call python3 class.py To run the code use: python3 qb_test.py
+To install pygame use(if on linux): pip3 install --user pygame

 We ran our Latex locally so we do not have an Overleaf link.
 * Youtube link for checkpoint 1: [https://youtu.be/FlhF1GsQyts ](https://youtu.be/JxySD7mxmlA)